What is Dinner for Eight?

 What does a Group Coordinator do?

-The Group Coordinator is the point person, and contacts group members to select the location, date, and food sign-ups for the first gathering.
+The Group Coordinator is the point person, and contacts group members to select the location and food sign-ups for your gatherings.
 This is someone with a gift for administration and hospitality.
-The GC can coordinate all dinners via email, or just the first one and then future gatherings are scheduled during your first night together.
+The GC will facilitate group meetings via email and be the main contact for all group members.
 This person is chosen from current Eastridge members who have a heart for events and administration.
-They will be able to guide you through the process of getting more connected at Eastridge.

 Who makes the food?